MahmoudMans/Bambi-Ball/README.md

 ## Dependencies

-For the Dependencies and the build you can directly see them in [Build](BUILD.md)
+For the Dependencies and the build you can directly see them in the [Build](BUILD.md) file.

 - [Git][]
 - C Compiler (gcc, ...)